TriplyDB/Documentation/docs/triplydb-js/index.md

 - `subject`, if specified, is the subject term that should be matched.
 - `predicate`, if specified, is the predicate term that should be matched.
-- `objectr`, if specified, is the object term that should be matched.
+- `object`, if specified, is the object term that should be matched.
 - `graph`, if specified, is the graph name that should be matched.

 ##### Example